 When integrating with the mobile app, the thing needs to parse the JSON string.

-You can use any implementation for parsing JSON string, but you will be able to keep your code simple by using the kii_json library in your program.
-Please read Parsing JSON for more details.
+You can use any implementation for parsing JSON string.
+You can keep your code simple by using the kii_json library in your program.
+See Parsing JSON for more details.

 We are providing the reference implementation for the following environment:

 - Intel Edison

 If you want to use the SDK in other environments, please implement the necessary APIs by yourself.
 As shown in the structure diagram, all OS dependent processes like Socket and Task (thread) generation are pluggable for each platform.
 You can deploy the SDK to any platforms by replacing these implementations.

 If you are replacing the API implementations, please prepare the source code equivalent to kii_iot_environment_linux.c file in the thing-if-ThingSDK repository for your environment.

 See Quick Start for more details on the SDK preparation.